 Spring is the peak time for every roofing company.
 As the weather starts to improve, many homeowners are thinking about roofing installations, repairs, and maintenance.
 But the question is, how prepared are you to take on those customer orders?
-You have your employees and suppliers ready to take on projects that come your way, and that’s great.
-But do you have your insurance coverage sorted out?
+Furthermore, you have your employees and suppliers ready to take on projects that come your way, and that’s great.
+However, do you have your insurance coverage sorted out?

-Insurance coverage is a vital point of preparation for your roofing company this spring.
-In this article we highlight the three things that you need to put in place before tackling your projects.
+Thus, insurance coverage is a vital point of preparation for your roofing company this spring.
+Hence, in this article we highlight the three things that you need to put in place before tackling your projects.
 These are:

 - General liability insurance

 1. General Liability Insurance Coverage

 General liability insurance is a core element in a contractor’s insurance requirements.
 Furthermore, Contractor general liability insurance covers your roofing company against different scenarios.
 Including bodily harm, property damage, and personal injury.